 Applications: Please read and follow the proposal guidelines.
 All applications must be completed online and submitted using the online application form.
 You will need to upload your proposal, CV, and DEO endorsement.

-- A brief final written report must be submitted to the CPH Research Office by Feb.
-1, 2018.
+- A brief final written report might be required to be submitted to the CPH Research Office.
 The brief report will consist of approximately three pages to include the following:

 - Statement of aims and rationale for the project